justinhartman/justinhartman.github.io/_projects/diceware-password-generator.md

 ---

-<a name="footnote"><sup>[1]</sup></a> I don't actually know if this is accurate but it sounds impressive.
+<a name="footnote1"><sup>[1]</sup></a> I don't actually know if this is accurate but it sounds impressive.
 Whether accurate or not, the DPG creates passwords that are extremely secure all thanks to entropy.
 {: .notice--info}

+<a name="footnote2"><sup>[2]</sup></a> This is accurate for the original word list created by Arnold G. Reinhold as well as the long word list supplied by the EFF.
+The other shorter word lists are not all between one and six digits nor are they necessarily preceded by a five digit number.
+{: .notice--danger}

 [dice_home]: http://www.diceware.com
 [eff]: https://www.eff.org/dice